-The hike to Panorama Ridge will bring you up through the lush forests to beautiful alpine meadows, then followed by a stunning ridge with views you won't forget.
-This is a long day trail, however, and is often done as a backpack trip.
+The Panorama Ridge hike will bring you up through lush forests to beautiful alpine meadows, followed by a stunning ridge with views you won't forget.
+This is a long day trail, but it can be easily broken up as a backpacking trip.

-The first 7.0km of the trail to Panorama Ridge is a steady climb through the forest.
-This wide, extremely well marked path gains nearly 1000m, with switchbacks all the way up.
+The first 7.0 km of the Panorama Ridge hike is a steady climb through the forest.
+This wide, extremely well marked path gains nearly 1,000 m, with switchbacks all the way up.
 You will approach a junction, showing the Taylor Meadows campground to the left and the Garibaldi Lake campground to the right.
 We advise going through the Taylor Meadows campground, as the grassy meadows yield fantastic views up to Black Tusk.
 From here on out the trail to Panorama Ridge remains quite level for several kilometers.

 Turning right, the second part of the ascent begins.
-As you’re climbing up the rocky Panorama Ridge, good balance will be imperative and some scrambling may be required depending on your route.
-As you climb look across the valley, you’ll be rewarded with gorgeous views of Black Tusk and Helm Lake, which lies beneath it.
+As you’re climbing up the rocky Panorama Ridge, good balance is imperative and some scrambling may be required depending on your route.
+As you climb, look across the valley and you’ll be rewarded with gorgeous views of Black Tusk and Helm Lake, which lies beneath it.
 Climbing up the ridge, veer right and savor your first view down to the stunning Garibaldi Lake.